negoxygen/resourse-pd/README.md

 ## Rules

-- Do not Dublicate the resources and link.
+- Do not Duplicate the resources and link.
 - Please make sure the resources is linked with respected title.
 - That's it, have fun and make something unique and creative!